hsanjuan/OneVBox/README.md

 OneVBox is formed by an IM_MAD -a serie of remote scripts that are able to monitor the remote hosts- and a VMM_MAD -remotes scripts to manage Virtual Machines-.
 This scripts typically communicate with by interpreting a XML description of the virtual machines and using the VBoxManage command-line interface to perform the required operations.

-Currently, the only common OpenNebula operation which is not supported is Live Migration, due to VirtualBox limitations.

 Requirements
 ------------